mfahd308/Flappy-Bird/README.md

 # Swimmy Gator

-This repository contains the source code and documentation for the **Game Search Engine** project.
-The application allows users to explore, search, and visualize video game data through a graphical user interface (GUI).
+This repository contains the source code and documentation for the Swimmy Gator game project, developed using the Gator Engine.
+Players control a gator, avoiding obstacles, seeking power-ups, and managing gravity and impulse forces.

 <h2> Table of Contents </h2>